A Study to Inv. Safety, Efficacy & PD of Dasiglucagon as Hypoglycemia Rescue Therapy in Children <6 Years With T1D

 Detailed Description

 This trial will use a single-administration, open-label trial design to assess the ability of a single SC injection of dasiglucagon to increase plasma glucose in pediatric children with T1D with hypoglycemia.
 A total of 8 children will be included; 4 children receiving a dose of 0.3 mg and 4 children receiving a dose of 0.6 mg.
-Of the 4 children receiving 0.3 mg, at least 2 children must be below 2 years at screening.
+Of the 4 children receiving 0.3 mg, 2 children should preferably be below 2 years at screening.
 The 2 additional children receiving 0.3 mg should weigh below 15 kg at screening and should preferably be below 4 years at screening.
 For children receiving the 0.6 mg dose, all must be above 2 years at screening.
 Before an eligible child is dosed, the dose level (0.6 mg or 0.3 mg) must be confirmed by the sponsor.
 Each child will be dosed after the safety assessment of the preceding child has been completed and assessed by the Trial Safety Group.

-The trial will include the following visits
+The trial will include the following visits:

 • A screening visit (Visit 1) in the period from Day - 50 to Day - 29 (pre-treatment visit)